8 Surprising Things You Can Make in an Air Fryer…and 6 You Can’t

 It can be difficult to nail the crispy outer coating of egg rolls in an oven without overcooking the inside or ending up with a soggy wafer.
 With an air fryer, you don’t have to worry.
 You’ll end up with a firm, fried texture on the outside without ruining the soft interior.
 Read up on these 10 cooking tricks that are only taught in culinary school.

 Doesn’t work so well: Raw vegetables

 While the air fryer can cook up some delicious fried veggies from the freezer, they don’t have the same superpower with raw produce.
 Test cooks all over the Internet will tell you how soggy they turn out—definitely not the texture you’re going for!
-Luckily, if you’re trying to make raw vegetables edible even for the pickiest of eaters, our list of lovable recipes is sure to please.
+Check out these 25 kitchen shortcuts you’ll wish you knew sooner.

 We don’t know why you’d want to put lettuce in your air fryer, but throwing unseasoned spinach or romaine in there will just cause it to fly around and make a mess.
 However, there is one thing you can do with leafy greens: kale chips!
 Just be sure to coat your greens in olive oil so they’re weighed down when they go into the air fryer.

 Wouldn’t it be great if you could make homemade fried cheese curds with this thing?
 Unfortunately, you’re out of luck unless you start with something frozen.
 Just putting cheese in the machine causes it to melt and stick to the air fryer…which only results in a mess.
 Learn about more mistakes everyone makes with their air fryer.